aireaire/openshift-homework/Readme.md

 openshift_master_identity_providers: [{'name': 'htpasswd_auth', 'login': 'true', 'challenge': 'true', 'kind': 'HTPasswdPasswordIdentityProvider'}]
 openshift_master_htpasswd_file: /root/htpasswd.openshift
 ```

-Refer to [Configuring authentication and user agent](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html) OpenShift documentation if you want to use other identity provider.
+More information on how to create your custom HTPasswd file or use different identity provider, e.g LDAP, see  [Configuring authentication and user agent](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html) OpenShift documentation.

 - ### There are three etcd instances working
-Like with masters, for etcd instances one should create **etcd** group in the hosts inventory file.
-Use same nodes as in **masters** group for etcd instances.
+Like with masters, for etcd instances create **etcd** group in the hosts inventory file.
+Use same nodes as for **masters** group.

 ```ini
 # file /etc/ansible/hosts